 Athletic Trainers (ATs) are multi-skilled, mid-level health care professionals who work under the direction of physicians as prescribed by state licensure statutes.
 The term “Athletic Trainer” comes from the profession’s historical roots, but today’s ATs provide medical services to all types of people (not just athletes), and they do not “train” people as personal or fitness trainers do.
-Athletic Training students are educated to provide comprehensive client/patient care in five areas: prevention, clinical evaluation and diagnosis, immediate and emergency care, therapeutic intervention, and treatment and rehabilitation of injuries and medical conditions.
+Athletic Training students are educated to provide comprehensive client/patient care in five areas: prevention, clinical evaluation, immediate and emergency care, therapeutic intervention, and treatment and rehabilitation of injuries and medical conditions.

 Athletic Trainers work under different job titles, which may also include wellness/occupational health manager, physician extender, or rehabilitation specialist.
 Employers include colleges and universities, rural and urban hospitals, medical clinics, corporate occupational health offices, high schools, military bases, professional sports teams, performing arts organizations, and public safety offices.

 According to NATA, the 2016 average total income of a Certified Athletic Trainer (ATC) is $45,630.

 ECC’s two-year Associate of Arts (AA) transfer degree is designed to meet the requirements of colleges and universities to which students may wish to transfer for completion of baccalaureate (BA or BS) degrees.
 In many instances, transfer colleges accept this degree as equivalent to their own general education requirements.

 Because the requirements for an AA degree change periodically, students should check with their academic advisor or the ECC Admissions Office to confirm that they have the most current information.
 Students are responsible for knowing the requirements for the degree they hope to obtain and for planning their schedule accordingly.